Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: The criterion

-A special feature of second bounded cohomology, is that every class admits a unique canonical representative.
-This was proven by Bouarich in \cite{bouarich}, as a tool to show that an epimorphism induces an embedding in second bounded cohomology.
-This will be the fundamental tool for our proof of Theorem \ref{thm:main}.
+A special feature of second bounded cohomology is that every class admits a unique canonical representative.
+This was proven by Bouarich in \cite{bouarich}, as a tool to show that an epimorphism induces an embedding in second bounded cohomology, and will be fundamental for our proof of Theorem \ref{thm:main}.

 \begin{definition} Let $G$ be a group.
 A bounded $2$-cocycle $\omega \in \ZZ^2_b(G)$ is \emph{homogeneous} if $\omega(g^i, g^j) = 0$ for every $g \in G$ and every $i, j \in \mathbf{Z}$. \end{definition}